Chain Hills Track, Lindis Valley

 Camping is available in the reserve behind the hotel.

-The Lindis Valley is 30 minutes drive from Wanaka on SH8, between Tarras and Omarama.
+The Lindis Valley is a 45 minute drive from Wanaka on SH8, between Tarras and Omarama.

 Be avalanche alert: This area has terrain that can produce avalanches that cross the track, usually from May into November.
 View avalanche information.